AllisonSHill/CSharpLiveProject/FrontEndStories/README.md

 For a bonus story, after I completed the NavBar, I took on two additional stories to update their icons to be less confusing to users.

 #### NavBar Icon Updates
-First:
-Jobs and Job Sites on the navigation bar share the same icon which is confusing to users.
-Please change the nav icon for the Job site with an icon related to map/location.

 I took on two mini stories after the navbar update, both quick adjustments to the navbar icons.